-Joy Meyer artistic practice spans painting, video, voice art, performance, and installation.
-Meyer's work creates connections between art history, epistemology, and feminism to explore the metaphysics of love and desire.
+Joy Meyer's artistic practice spans painting, video, performance, and installation.
+Meyer's work creates connections between the history of painting, epistemology, and feminism to explore the metaphysics of love and desire.
 Meyer is also a founding member of the all-female, artist collective, Subverbal Collective.

-Meyer has exhibited work in North Carolina at The Ackland Art Museum, CAM, The Carrack, LUMP projects, in Charlottesville, Virginia at The Garage, The Bridge PAI, WTVF/Radio IQ Gallery, New City Arts, Art Works Gallery, The IX Building, and Ruffin Gallery at University of Virginia.
+Meyer is an internationally exhibited artist having shown at the Kamloops Art Gallery, in British Columbia and at Universitet i Oslo, Norway.
+With work travelling to additional international venues including Vilnius Academy of Arts, Lithuania and Ideas Block LT, Lithuania.
+Regionally, her work has been at The Ackland Art Museum, CAM, The Carrack, and LUMP projects in North Carolina.
+In Virginia, at The Garage, The Bridge PAI, WTVF/Radio IQ Gallery, New City Arts, Art Works Gallery, The IX Building, and Ruffin Gallery at University of Virginia.
 Her work has also appeared at The Carnegie Visual and Performing Arts Center in Covington, Kentucky, Red Ink Studios in San Francisco, and at LACDA in Los Angeles.